Chapter 1: The pain in Kei's Heart.

-For a second Kei didn't know who she was talking to, then he noticed the small little figure dressed in female type clothing with a tear drop shaped head floating over her shoulder.
+For a second Kei didn't know who she was talking to, then he noticed the small little figure dressed in female type clothing with a yellow colored tear drop shaped head floating over her shoulder.
 Kei noticed that the eyes of the little creature were staring straight at him.
 As he met its gaze, Kei observed that the eyes were starting to glow red.
 Instinctively Kei knew he needed to get himself out of that baleful gaze so he took off running just as a lightning bolt struck the ground where he had been standing a moment earlier.
 As he ran for his life, Kei thought to himself that there was something oddly familiar about this situation.

 As the blasting continued, Maho was becoming more and more frustrated by her inability to score a single hit.
 Finally, she dialed Miruru up to full power and directed a blast of energy to a point several feet in front of Kei's line of flight.
 The resulting hole was over six feet in diameter and just as deep.
 Kei, unable to dodge the hazard as the ground was blown out from under his feet, fell down the side, finally coming to a halt with his body lying motionless in the bottom of the crater.